-targeted, and intensive interventions;

-- is proactive and preventive, comprehensive in scope and developmental in nature, enhances opportunities for student to achieve school success through academic, career and personal and social development experiences, ring all students to become globally responsible citizens; 3 provides all Pre-K-12 students opportunities to achieve the learning outcomes established in the WVSSS; C. educat provides an organized, integrated, and planned approach that is sequential, needs-based and integral to the tional process; o add utilizes student, school, and community data to identify student needs and implement evidence-based practices ress identified needs; . is aligned with the West Virginia School Counseling Model, a three-tier model providing universal prevention,
+A. is proactive and preventive, comprehensive in scope and developmental in nature, enhances opportunities for every student to achieve school success through academic, career and personal and social development experiences, preparing all students to become globally responsible citizens;

+B. provides all Pre-K-12 students opportunities to achieve the learning outcomes established in the WVSSS;

+C. provides an organized, integrated, and planned approach that is sequential, needs-based and integral to the educational process;

+D. utilizes student, school, and community data to identify student needs and implement evidence-based practices to address identified needs;

+E. is aligned with the West Virginia School Counseling Model, a three-tier model providing universal prevention, targeted, and intensive interventions;